 9 participants + 2 site leaders + 1 University Partner = one great week of fun and service!

 MSU ASB sends three types of trips: international (flying), domestic (driving or flying) and weekend.
-Just about every expense is covered in our trip cost: transportation (van rental, gas, toll fees), food, supplies, housing, service site fees and first aid.
-Domestic spring and winter break trips cost $400 per participant, International trips are $500 per participant, while weekend trips cost $25.
-For trips that include a flight, participants are required to pay the normal trip fee in addition to the cost of their particular flight which is coordinated by the ASB program.
+Just about every expense is covered in our trip cost: transportation (van rental, gas, toll fees, flights), food, supplies, housing, service site fees and first aid.
+Domestic winter and spring break trips cost $400 (for a driving trip) and $1300 (for a trip that requires a flight) per participant.
+International trips are $1400, including flight cost, per participant.
+Weekend trips cost $50.
 We offer extensive fundraising and scholarship opportunities for participants in an effort to alleviate much of these trip costs.

 Choosing a trip: